srishti-23/indeed/README.md

 - React js:  A javascript library used for developing complex User interfaces
 - TailwindCSS:For designing the website tailwind css is used
 - firebase:it is used for authentication to manage user login state
+- MongoDB:Database to store data
+- JWT-used for authentication

 ## About The Project (Indeed)